Parent-teacher interviews at primary school: what to expect

 Talking with the teacher: tips

 Being open and friendly will set you up for positive communication with the teacher.
-You can show that you respect what the teacher is saying by listening carefully and trying not to become too defensive, even if you disagree with the feedback.
+You can show that you respect what the teacher is saying by listening carefully and trying not to become defensive, even if you disagree with feedback about your child.

 It’s important to get as much out of the meeting as you can, so it’s OK to be direct when you need to be.
-For example, you can ask the teacher to explain, clarify or expand on a point if you don’t understand or fully grasp what’s being said.
+For example, you can ask the teacher to explain, clarify or say more if you don’t understand what’s being said.

 If you have a concern about something, try to be specific and avoid blame.
 Combining a request with understanding will usually help.
 For example, ‘Freya says that when you explain things it makes it clearer to her.
-Would you mind if she asked you to take a bit more time to explain things when she’s learning something new?’
-It can also help if you can mention something positive about what’s happening at the same time.
+Would you mind if she asked you to take more time to explain when she’s learning something new?’
+It can also help if you mention something positive at the same time.

 If you make any decisions, it’s good to agree on who will follow up and when.